r-moeritz/tornado-smtp/README.rst

 Status
 ------

 Alpha.
 The code hasn't been tested much but seems to work well enough.
+YMMV.

 License
 -------